 While LinkedIn and YouTube are your core, a few other platforms can serve specific, strategic roles.

-• Facebook: While not a primary lead generator for B2B manufacturing, Facebook is fantastic for employer branding.
+Facebook: While not a primary lead generator for B2B manufacturing, Facebook is fantastic for employer branding.
 Your HR department will love it for promoting job openings and giving potential hires a genuine feel for your company culture.
+To stay consistent without manual posting, using a Facebook post scheduler helps manufacturing teams plan employer-branding and culture content in advance.

 A rookie mistake is to copy and paste the same content across every platform.
 A technical white paper that performs brilliantly on LinkedIn will die a silent death on Instagram.
 Always tailor the message to the medium.